 Want to take advantage of the newest Windows Security features to help protect your PC?
 You'll find the latest information about Windows Security here.

-All throughout October Microsoft will be joining the effort to help people #BeCyberSafe and posting new articles and tips at our Security home page.
+All throughout October Microsoft participated the effort to help people #BeCyberSafe with new articles and tips at our Security home page.

 Updated protection from malware